-Prerequisite: PHTA 112, PHTA 115, PHTA 116, and HLTH 121 all with a grade of "C" or better or department approval.
-This course provides an orientation to the principles of therapeutic electrical currents and their effects on the human body.
-Electrotherapeutic techniques used in physical therapy are introduced.
+Prerequisite: PHTA 118 with a grade "C" or better.
+This course provides an introduction to the principles of electrical current and their effects on the human body.
+Students will learn about deep thermal agents, light therapy, and electrotherapy modalities.
+Methods of data collection and documentation of treatment interventions are also covered.

-PHTA 218 FUNDAMENTALS FOR THE PHYSICAL 5 HRS.
-(OC) THERAPIST ASSISTANT V
+PHTA 218 6 HRS.
+(OC)